If you are trying to decide where to focus your advertising dollar and determining who wins in Google Ads vs Facebook Ads, then you need to read this.

 Facebook Ads appear like posts in your feed or the right-hand column of your page if you are on a desktop.

-The content is sometimes partnered with social actions that you or your Facebook friends have taken, such as attending an event, ‘liking’ a
+The content is sometimes partnered with social actions that you or your Facebook friends have taken, such as attending an event, ‘liking’ a page, or interacting with a post.

 Facebook provides part of the solution to this by offering audience targeting.
 There are three types of targeting that you can use (click on each to read more):